 - Dr. Dan Larremore

 I am interested in the development of principled mathematical methods to understand dynamic processes on complex networks.
 Working with Caroline O. Buckee (HSPH) and Aaron Clauset, my primary research focus is genetic recombination in the parasite that causes a majority of malaria cases, Plasmodium falciparum.
-Specifically, I create and analyze networks of genetic recombination in which each node represents a gene and each link represents a recombinant relationship between the genes it connects.
-I am also interested in the dynamics of excitable networks modeling neuronal avalanches in the mammalian cortex.
+In this work we map sequences to networks in which recombination patterns manifest as large-scale network structures.
+With this in mind, I also work on statistical inference and generative network models.
+Previously, I studied the dynamics of excitable networks modeling neuronal avalanches in the mammalian cortex.

 - Dr. Leto Peel